Lares Trek Peru – Essential Travel Tips & Guide

 No tour guide nor a tour agent is allowed to prescribe any recipe or pills of any kind.
 What they do is to carry a basic first aid kit with pharmacy medicines where if the tourist agrees to take it because it is the same as the doctor´s suggestion, so they take it.

-Mountain villages and local people
+Mountain Villages and local people

 You will surely see local people, focused on their daily duties, most of them do farm and are llama herders, dressed in their traditional clothes as it was supposed to be in the Incan times.
 They live in some adobe huts plastered with mud and securing their llamas and alpacas in stone fences or into woven wired fences in summer months.
 Visiting them would be great in order to see how they live in the high mountains.